 Utilizing advanced technology and innovative treatment options, Hillcrest Hospital’s specially-trained stroke team provides an expert level of comprehensive care, diagnosing and treating patients quickly and significantly improving health and recovery time.

-In 2019, Hillcrest Hospital received the American Heart Association/American Stroke Association's Get with the Guidelines® Stroke Gold Plus, Target Honor Roll Elite Plus.
+In 2023, Hillcrest Hospital also received the American Heart Association/American Stroke Association's Get with the Guidelines® Stroke Gold Plus, Target: Stroke Honor Roll-Elite Plus and Target: Type 2 Diabetes Honor Roll Award.
 This achievement recognizes Hillcrest Hospital’s commitment and success in implementing the highest standard of stroke care by ensuring that stroke patients receive treatment according to nationally accepted standards and recommendations.

 A grading system is used to measure how well blood flow is restored following mechanical thrombectomy treatment.
 This is called thrombolysis in cerebral infarction (TICI) score.
 Scoring is defined as follows: